 - In a very large bowl, mix starter, water and 3 cups of whole wheat flour with a wooden spoon and combine well.

-- Pour dough into large loaf pans and fill ⅓ way up.
+- Pour dough into large loaf pans or a banneton (I like this one) and fill 1/3 way up.
 Cover with a towel and allow to sit in a warm place for 4-12 hours, until the dough is at least doubled in size and looks to be “domed” on top.

 - Place loaves in a cold oven and turn the oven on to 350 degrees.
 Bake bread for 50-60 minutes, until the edges are golden and the bottom sounds hollow when tapped.

 - Remove to cool on wire racks for at least 30 minutes.

 If you’re using loaf pans, this recipe makes 2-3 loaves, depending on the amount of flour used and size of loaf pans.

 - Calories: 456

 Keywords: Simple Sourdough Bread Recipe